kelvind627/Docker-project/README.md

 # Docker-project
-# HOW TO DOCKERISE A NODE.JS APPLICATION BY TECH KELVIN #
+# HOW TO DOCKERIZE A NODE.JS APPLICATION BY TECH KELVIN #
 ## Please find below the recommended steps for executing this project, followed by supplementary visual documentation for reference ##

 1. **Set up your Node.js application:**